 Anonymization is not just a guard against cybercrime.
 For example, banks may use data anonymization to share information externally – like statistics about customer loans – without disclosing individual customers' indebtedness.
 Google, for instance, uses anonymization to share information about buying trends to marketers and retailers without revealing the identity of the platforms' users.
 In these examples, anonymization becomes not only vital for security, but a powerful and competitive marketing tool.

-BDM Data Masking and Tokenisation Solution
+BDM Data Masking and Tokenization Solution

 Bluemetrix offers a range of data security solutions to help organizations meet data privacy and protection compliance obligations, whether in the cloud or on-premise, ensuring data is anonymised in as secure and efficient manner as possible.